-- a.
-Formal job descriptions outlining practitioner responsibilities exists.
+- 1. Formal job descriptions outlining practitioner responsibilities exists.
 Primary and secondary duties are outlined, if appropriate.
-Policies outlining how staff duties integrate into agency mission exist. - b.
-It is encouraged that some or all program staff are full-time with roles and responsibilities dedicated to the program. - c.
-An organizational chart or outline identifying clinical and operational responsibilities of each role is established. - d.
-Program focus should be on prevention of illness, improving health, choosing healthy lifestyles, and impacting clinical and health outcomes of the population served.
+Policies outlining how staff duties integrate into agency mission exist. - 2.
+It is encouraged that some or all program staff are full-time with roles and responsibilities dedicated to the program

-- e.
+- 3. An organizational chart or outline identifying clinical and operational responsibilities of each role is established - 4.
+Program focus should be on prevention of illness, improving health, choosing healthy lifestyles, and impacting clinical and health outcomes of the population served - 5.
 Medical care may be provided as defined in medical protocols.
-Examples may include: - i.
-Multi-agency co-responder programs addressing mental or chronic health needs - ii.
-EMS community paramedicine services diverting low-acuity calls to treatment at home or emergency department diversion, including the provision of advanced clinical care services and acute disease treatment by appropriately licensed clinicians - iii.
-Post-acute follow up, including post-discharge clinical care and disease management - iv.
-In-home advanced clinical care services directed or requested by another agency - v.
-Community and social determinants of health assessment and navigation by a licensed clinical social worker or other appropriate clinician. - vi.
-Advanced and Targeted Patient Care Education and outreach - f.
-Additional programs focused on community needs assessments. - g.
-Additional program focuses on local, state, national, and medical director requirements. - h.
+Examples may include: - a.
+Multi-agency co-responder programs addressing mental or chronic health needs - b.
+EMS community paramedicine services diverting low acuity calls to treatment at home or emergency department diversion, including the provision of advanced clinical care services and acute disease treatment by appropriately licensed clinicians - c.
+Post-acute follow up, including post-discharge clinical care and disease management - d.
+In-home advanced clinical care services directed or requested by another agency - e.
+Community and social determinants of health assessment and navigation by a licensed clinical social worker or other appropriate clinician - f.
+Advanced and Targeted Patient Care Education and outreach - 6.
+Additional programs focused on community needs assessments - 7.
+Additional program focuses on local, state, national, and medical director requirements - 8.
 Scope of Care is reevaluated at a minimum every 2 years, with annual review encouraged.
 Periodic Scope of Care reviews are additionally encouraged secondary to community or public health needs.